Sidewalk Infill Program

 Dozens of Merriam residents now have a safer walking route to their favorite locations in their neighborhood.
 In 2017, Phase 1 filled in sidewalks along 69th St. and Antioch Road, just northeast of Quail Creek Park.
-Phase 2 will take place in 2018 and includes the Owen Heights area, Farley Lane, 51st Place to 53rd St., and 52nd St./Farley Court.
+Phase 2 was finished in 2018 and included the Owen Heights area, Farley Lane, 51st Place to 53rd St., and 52nd St./Farley Court.
 Phase 3 begins in 2019 and includes Burnham St. and portions of W. 66th Terrace, W. 56th Terrace, W. 56th St., and Switzer Road.
 Phase 4 includes portions of W. 56th Terrace and Perry Ave., and is scheduled to begin in fall 2020.

 - Placement of new sidewalks

 - American with Disabilities Act (ADA) compliant sidewalk ramps

 For more information or questions, contact Project Manager Carl Sanders at 913-322-5521 or email firstname.lastname@example.org.

 Red lines show where sidewalks will be placed.
 Green lines indicate completed sidewalks.

 Q: Who pays for the construction of new sidewalks?

 A: The City will pay for the sidewalk with funds budgeted for the annual Capital Improvement Program.